-Jimmy Breslin, Truman Capote, Nora Ephron, Barbara Goldsmith, Norman Mailer Gail Sheehy, Terry Southern, Gloria Steinem, Gay Talese, Hunter S. Thompson and Tom Wolfe
+Jimmy Breslin, Truman Capote, Nora Ephron, Barbara Goldsmith, Norman Mailer, Gail Sheehy, Terry Southern, Gloria Steinem, Gay Talese, Hunter S. Thompson and Tom Wolfe

-Reading: "Frank Sinatra Has a Cold" by Gay Talese; In Cold Blood by Truman Capote; "Pandemonium With a Big Grin" by William McKeen; "Man in a White Suit" by William McKeen; "A Few Words About Breasts" by Nora Ephron; "Redpants and Sugarman" by Gail Sheehy; The Right Stuff by Tom Wolfe; "Chitty and the Boohoo" by Hunter S. Thompson; "Truth is Never Told in Daylight" by William McKeen; "He Was a Crook" by Hunter S. Thompson; and "Splendor in the Short Grass" by Grover Lewis.
+Reading: "Frank Sinatra Has a Cold" by Gay Talese; In Cold Blood by Truman Capote; "Pandemonium With a Big Grin" by William McKeen; "Man in a White Suit" by William McKeen; "A Few Words About Breasts" by Nora Ephron; "Redpants and Sugarman" by Gail Sheehy; "Big Daddy of the Skies" by Tom Wolfe; "Chitty and the Boohoo" by Hunter S. Thompson; "Truth is Never Told in Daylight" by William McKeen; "He Was a Crook" by Hunter S. Thompson; and "Splendor in the Short Grass" by Grover Lewis.

-Memory Artists
+PART 3 Memory Artists

-Ta-Nehisi Coates, Joan Didion, Roxane Gay and Cheryl Strayed
+Ta-Nehisi Coates, Joan Didion, Roxane Gay, Anne Hull and Cheryl Strayed

-Reading: Between the World and Me by Ta-Nehisi Coates; "A California Dream" by Joan Didion; The Year of Magical Thinking by Joan Didion; Hunger by Roxane Gay; Wild by Cheryl Strayed
+Reading: The Beautiful Struggle by Ta-Nehisi Coates; "A California Dream" by Joan Didion; The Year of Magical Thinking by Joan Didion; Hunger by Roxane Gay; Through the Groves by Anne Hull; and Wild by Cheryl Strayed